SuryaCS719/LearnNexis/README.md

 **Usage:**

-1. Visit the deployed website.
+1. Visit the deployed website: [LearnNexis](https://learn-nexis-surya-gitam.vercel.app/)
 2. Sign up or log in as an instructor or student.
 3. Instructors can create and manage courses.
 4. Students can browse courses, enroll, and start learning.